-- <stem>.kb: contains the example interpretations - <stem>.bg: contains the background knowledge, i.e., knowledge valid for all interpretations - <stem>.1: contains language bias information where <stem> is your dataset name.
+- <stem>.kb: contains the example interpretations - <stem>.bg: contains the background knowledge, i.e., knowledge valid for all interpretations - <stem>.1: contains language bias information - <stem>.cpl: contains the LPAD for you which you want to learn the parameters or the initial LPAD for SLIPCASE and LEMUR.
+For SLIPCOVER, this file should be absent where <stem> is your dataset name.
 Examples of these files can be found in the dataset pages.